-- Enter profile name: SP_Trunk and click Next (Not Shown)

-- Check Hold Support= RFC2543

-- Check Delayed SDP Handling

-- Check T.38 Support

-- All other options on the General tab can be left at default
+- Enter profile name such as SP_Trunk and click Next (Not Shown). - Check Hold Support= RFC3264 - Check T.38 Support - All other options on the General Tab can be left at default

 Click Next to continue.

 Default values can be used for the next window that appears.
 Click Finish.